Particular/docs.particular.net/nservicebus/messaging/uniformsession.md

 For more details on the Version 6 changes, refer to the [Moving away from IBus section](/nservicebus/upgrades/5to6/moving-away-from-ibus.md) of the NServiceBus Version 5 to 6 upgrade guide.

-It is advised to embrace the design approach if possible.
+It is encouraged to embrace the design approach introduced in Version 6 if possible.
 That being said for customers transitioning from previous versions the design decision caused some grief.
 This package reintroduces an opt-in approach for a uniform session approach that works seamlessly as a message session outside the pipeline and as a pipeline context inside the message handling pipeline.
 The message operations provided on the uniform session represent a common denominator but do not support more advanced scenarios like persistence session access.

 ## Prerequisites for the uniform session functionality